Muse DAO (MUSE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Muse DAO Historical Price

-According to the latest data gathered on Muse DAO live price page, the current price of Muse DAO is 8.74USD.
-The circulating supply of Muse DAO(MUSE) is 829.13K MUSE , giving it a market capitalization of $7.24M.
+According to the latest data gathered on Muse DAO live price page, the current price of Muse DAO is 8.44USD.
+The circulating supply of Muse DAO(MUSE) is 829.13K MUSE , giving it a market capitalization of $7.00M.

 The Muse DAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MUSE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.